-Alternatively, patients can be referred directly by their GP to see one of our consultants, all of whom hold substantive posts in the NHS, in much the same way as you would be referred to any other NHS clinic.
+Alternatively, patients can be referred directly by their GP to see one of our consultants, all of whom hold or have held substantive posts in the NHS, in much the same way as you would be referred to any other NHS clinic.

 If you need a minor operation under local anaesthetic, we will try to do this for you directly after having seen the consultant.
 This saves you the inconvenience of coming back on another day for your treatment.